 Building on these objectives, we propose \textbf{T2VAttack}, a comprehensive framework for investigating the adversarial robustness of T2V diffusion models.
-After analyzing four fundamental text editing operations, \ie, substitution, reordering, insertion, and deletion (Table~\ref{tab:attackers_position}), we observe that deletion and reordering operations provide limited attack effectiveness.
+After analyzing four fundamental text editing operations, \ie, substitution, reordering, insertion, and deletion (Table~\ref{tab:attackers_position}), we observe that deletion and reordering operations yield limited attack effectiveness.
 Consequently, we focus on two more effective word-level adversarial strategies: the substitution attack \textbf{(T2VAttack-S)} and the insertion attack \textbf{(T2VAttack-I)}.
 Inspired by textual adversarial methods in Natural Language Processing (NLP) such as TextFooler~\cite{jin2020bert}, T2VAttack-S first identifies the most influential words in a prompt by measuring their importance to the attack objectives, and then replaces them with carefully chosen synonyms via a greedy search to maximize semantic or temporal discrepancies.
-In contrast, T2VAttack-I iteratively inserts optimized words to the prompt, subtly distorting its semantics or temporal dynamics.
-As quantified by our proposed objectives, both of these strategies can significantly degrade semantic fidelity and temporal dynamics while maintaining high semantic and formal similarity to the original text.
+In contrast, T2VAttack-I iteratively inserts optimized words into the prompt, subtly distorting its semantics or temporal dynamics.
+As quantified by our proposed objectives, both strategies significantly degrade semantic fidelity and temporal dynamics while maintaining high semantic and formal similarity to the original prompt.

-To facilitate rigorous evaluation, we construct a high-quality textual dataset that describes visually rich and highly dynamic content, leveraging manually curated prompts from VBench~\cite{huang2024vbench} and the rewriting capabilities of GPT-4o for T2V generation tasks.
+To facilitate rigorous evaluation, we construct \textbf{T2VAttackBench}, a high-quality textual dataset describing visually rich and highly dynamic content, built upon manually curated prompts from VBench~\cite{huang2024vbench} and GPT-4o-based prompt rewriting tailored to T2V generation.
 We then conduct extensive experiments on four representative T2V models, ModelScope \cite{wang2023modelscope}, CogVideoX \cite{yang2024cogvideox}, Open-Sora \cite{zheng2024open}, and HunyuanVideo \cite{kong2024hunyuanvideo}.
-Experimental results demonstrate that our attack methods achieve strong effectiveness with minimal query budget, requiring only a few dozen queries and single-word modifications.
-These findings reveal critical vulnerabilities: even imperceptible textual perturbations can severely disrupt T2V model outputs, highlighting urgent security risks for real-world deployment.
+Experimental results demonstrate that our attacks achieve strong effectiveness within a minimal query budget, requiring only a few dozen queries and single-word modifications.
+These findings reveal critical vulnerabilities of current T2V models, as even imperceptible textual perturbations can severely disrupt their outputs, underscoring the necessity of robustness assessment before real-world deployment.